pbugnion/pascalbugnion.net/src/note-content/trust.md

 So what is trust?
 Why do we trust some people and not others?
 How can I get more trust?
 How can I fix trust issues in a team?

-It turns out a fair amount has been written about trust in the management and psychology literature [^1].
-I'll try and summarise what we know about _interpersonal trust_[^2].
+It turns out a fair amount has been written about trust in the management and psychology literature<Sidenote>Mayer, Roger C., James H. Davis, and F. David Schoorman.
+‘An Integrative Model of Organizational Trust’.
+The Academy of Management Review 20, no. 3 (July 1995): 709. https://doi.org/10.2307/258792.</Sidenote>.
+I'll try and summarise what we know about _interpersonal trust_<Sidenote>Trust between two individuals.
+Trust between individuals and groups, such as between a team lead and the team as a whole, are more complicated</Sidenote>.

 ## Trust encourages vulnerability